valarnet/valarnet-blog/posts/20230125-advertising-ipv6-nlri-over-ipv4-bgp-session.md

 If the IPv6 next hop modifying route map is applied outbound on the BGP neighborship, the advertising router would tell the receiving router to use the IPv6 address on Gi0/0 of the advertising router.
 Simply put, R1 would use 2001:100::1 to set the next hop.
 R2 would use 2001:100::2 to set the next hop.

-If the route map is applied inbound, R1 will set the next hop to be R2's address 2001:100::2.
+Conversely, if the route map is applied inbound, R1 will set the next hop to be R2's address 2001:100::2.
 R2 will set the next hop to be R1's address 2001:100::1.

 For this particular post, we'll just use the inbound option.
 We now create the route maps and apply the BGP policy on both routers.